YourOnly-One/content/way/en-ph/blog/posts/2019/20190419-feasts-passover-unleavened-bread.md

 #rel = "noopener external nofollow"
 +++

-The first and second of seven Feasts of <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH) is Pesach or Passover and Matstsah or Unleavened Bread.
+The first and second of seven Feasts of <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH) is Pesach or Passover and Matstsah or Unleavened Bread.
 The Feast of Pesach / Passover is tonight at sundown while the Feast of Matstsah / Unleavened Bread begins on the fifteenth day (sunrise is the beginning of a day) and ends on the twenty-first day at sundown (sunset ends a day).

 <!--more-->

 {{% quotebox boxstyle="qbs_verse01" qmarkstyle="qbm_doublequotationmark" boxcolour="qbc_midnightblue" attribalign="txt_right" srctitle="Shemot (Exodus) 12:14-15; 18-20" srclink="" srcrel="noopener external nofollow" attribto="Cepher" attriblink="" attribrel="noopener external nofollow" %}}
-<sup>14</sup> And this day shall be unto you for a memorial; and ye shall keep it a feast to <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH) throughout your generations; ye shall keep it a feast by an ordinance forever.
+<sup>14</sup> And this day shall be unto you for a memorial; and ye shall keep it a feast to <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH) throughout your generations; ye shall keep it a feast by an ordinance forever.

 <sup>15</sup> Seven days shall ye eat Matstsah (Unleavened Bread); even the first day ye shall put away leaven out of your houses: for whosoever eats chamets (leavened bread) from the first day until the seventh day, that soul shall be cut off from Yisra'El.